-The A.A.Min. degree offers concentrations in Christian Educational Ministries, Church Ministries, Early Education, and Hispanic Pastoral Ministries.
-The A.A.G.S. degree offers a concentration in General Studies.
+The Associate of Arts in Ministry degree offers concentrations in Christian Educational Ministries, Church Ministries, Early Education, General Studies, and Hispanic Pastoral Ministries.

 The college also offers a bachelor's degree completion program, AdVantage, with majors in Christian Counseling (campus only), Christian School Education, Counseling for Christian Ministries (online only), Leadership and Ethics, and Pastoral Leadership.